By Martin Chilcott, CEO of Manufacture 2030

 Educate your own supplier management and procurement teams.
 Make sure your own supplier facing colleagues are fully briefed.
 If there is even just a whiff of an impression that you may not be joined up around this “carbon stuff” it will seriously compromise success.
 The Sustainable Procurement Pledge is worth checking out if you want more information on this topic.

 Going down through the tiers.
 Collecting your tier 1 suppliers’ Scope 1 and 2 data is relatively straightforward.
-But you will almost certainly need to measure and reduce the GHGs of their suppliers in order to hit your Scope 3 target.
+But you will almost certainly need to measure and reduce the GHGs of their suppliers or purchased goods and services in order to hit your Scope 3 target.
 This is a complex technical subject and so I won’t cover it in detail here but there are three broad approaches that in combination certainly move the dial:

 I - You reach directly beyond your tier 1 suppliers, with the risk that your contacts are weaker, and you are less immediately relevant to the suppliers, so engagement is lower.

 II - You ask your suppliers for data on their own Scope 3 emissions (Category 1 purchased goods and services in particular).
-To make the task of collecting the data simple enough to be practical, the data will almost certainly be estimated ideally using the GHG Protocol Scope 3 Guidance and Standard.
+In the absence of product specific LCA data and to make the task of collecting the data simple enough to be practical, the initial data will usually be estimated using the GHG Protocol Scope 3 Guidance and Standard and say factors from a Multi-Regional Environmentally Extended Input-Output Table.
+You can work on refining this over time.
+The important thing is to get going.

 III - You partner with your larger tier 1 suppliers to ‘cascade’ your approach to their suppliers, using the same platform.